odevauchelle/pyFreeFem/documentation/wire.md

 wire_points = [ [-.1,0], [-.1,.6] ]
 ```

 We then build the mesh, and define the two boundaries.
+(The method below is primitive, see [here](./triangle.md) a more general method.)

 ```python
 Th = pyff.TriMesh( *array( box_points + wire_points ).T )